cloud-bulldozer/scale-ci-deploy/README.md

 # scale-ci-ansible

-The repo contains playbooks for various scale-ci automation tasks.
+The repo contains playbooks for scale-ci automation tasks.
 Those include install, scaling, upgrade, and post install configuration.
-The environments under test include RHCOS based OCP on AWS and OCP on OSP installs.
+The environments under test include RHCOS based OCP on AWS and OCP3 on OSP installs.

 # RHCOS based OCP 4.X Usage

 The playbooks focus on RHCOS based OCP on AWS at this time and are found in the `OCP-4.X` directory.

-The prerequisites are simple and simply an orchestration machine with kubeconfig and oc command.
+The prerequisites are simply an orchestration machine with kubeconfig and oc command.
 The orchestration host can be localhost if properly setup.

 ### Prepare the Jump host
 - The jump host is the node which orchestrates the ocp install and configures the nodes to support the Scale-CI pipeline.